Your Child is now able to hear your voice! Through a stethoscope, you can hear Your Child’s heart beating.

 You might feel a bit tired, as you may soon reach your peak of low blood pressure.
-If you have the energy, you can start talking to Your Baby or reading some stories.
+If you have the energy, you can start talking to Your Child or reading some stories.

 Your Child’s development

-Your Baby now weighs up to 200g and measures about 15 cm in length — the size of bell pepper.
+Your Child now weighs up to 200g and measures about 15 cm in length — the size of bell pepper.

 The ears: Your baby’s ears begin to stand out on the sides of the head.
-At this stage, Your Baby may have started hearing but cannot distinguish between different voices.
+At this stage, Your Child may have started hearing but cannot distinguish between different voices.

-The face: The eyes and face are more anteriorly placed, so Your Baby now looks more human.
+The face: The eyes and face are more anteriorly placed, so Your Child now looks more human.

 Reproductive organs: Ovaries and testes are different in structure, but both already carry primordial follicles inside them.
 Within these small sacs, are tiny little cells known as oogonium or primordial germ cells.
 Later, these cells will divide and eventually become eggs or sperm cells — and potentially the seeds for your grandchildren.